Sombor: Name and etymology

-An unofficial Serbian name used for the city is Ravangrad (Раванград), which means "flat town" in Serbian.
+An unofficial name for the city is Ravangrad (Раванград), which literally means "flat town" in Serbian.

 History

 The first historical record relating to the city is from 1340.
 The city was administered by the Kingdom of Hungary until the 16th century, when it became part of the Ottoman Empire.
 During the establishment of Ottoman authority, the local Hungarian population left the region.
 As a result, the city became populated mostly by ethnic Serbs.
 It was called "Sonbor" during Ottoman administration and was a kaza centre in the Sanjak of Segedin at first in Budin Province until 1596, and then in Eğri Province between 1596 and 1687.

 In 1665, a well-known traveller, Evliya Çelebi, visited Sombor and wrote: "All the folk (in the city) are not Hungarian, but Wallachian-Christian (Serb).
 These places are something special; they do not belong to Hungary, but are a part of Bačka and Wallachia.
 Most of the inhabitants are traders, and all of them wear frontiersmen clothes; they are very polite and brave people."
 According to Celebi, the city had 200 shops, 14 mosques and about 2,000 houses.

 Since 12 September 1687, the city was under Habsburg administration, and was included into the Habsburg Military Frontier.
 Ottomans attempted to recapture it during the Battle of Zenta on 11 September 1697.
 However their attack was repulsed.
 In 1717, the first Orthodox elementary school was opened.
 Five years later a Roman Catholic elementary school was opened as well.
 In 1745, Sombor was excluded from the Military Frontier and was included into Bacsensis County.
 In 1749, Sombor gained royal free city status.
 In 1786, the city became the seat of Bacsensis-Bodrogiensis County.
 According to 1786 data, the population of the city numbered 11,420 people, mostly Serbs.